8 Best Practices to Follow in Data Mapping

 In this data-driven business environment, companies are collecting data from customers' mobile devices, websites, and vendors.
 The collected data is valuable only when we have the right system in place to handle the voluminous and complex data.
 Data mapping is used to integrate this complex data.
 A good data map is a necessary component of data management, data governance, data migration, and data integration.
 Increasingly data mapping has become the starting point for DataGovOps related work.

-Data Mapping In the Context of Privacy
+Data Mapping in the Context of Privacy

 With new privacy laws (GDPR, CCPA) and increased customer demand for privacy, companies are required to understand what data they hold and how the data flow inside the organization.
 By mapping the data, they can comply with privacy laws and implement better privacy controls and protection.
 Data mapping has become a foundational work, using which organizations can understand what data they collect, process, share, and store.